-We offer a range of courses to develop listening, speaking, reading and writing skills for those who live and work in the UK permanently.
+We offer a range of courses to develop listening, speaking, reading and writing skills for those who live in the UK permanently.
 At the end of the course learners enter for a qualification that is accepted throughout the UK, although no longer for visa purposes.

 ESOL Entry 1, 2, 3, Level 1 and 2

 You must have an initial assessment before we can place you in a class.
 Please bring your passport or Home Office papers, recent proof of benefits (dated within the last six months) and marriage certificate if you have lived in the UK for less than 3 years and are married to a UK Citizen, and your National Insurance Number.